bisutun/scare-phillip/README.md

 Scare Phillip.
 ========

-Phillip's worst nightmare, now tidily packaged and optimized for use in lectures or (ideally) interviews.
+Phillip's worst nightmare, now tidily packaged and optimized for use during lectures at Hack Reactor or (ideally) interviews.

 ## Getting started
 Download